-125,000 Vegas CES attendees invading desert town for sizzling electronics show.
+125,000 Vegas CES attendees invading desert town for a sizzling electronics show.

-Each person, emitting 100 watts, like light globes, crushing Vegas’s AC system, 1.3 BILLION watts raising heat.
-TV’s, computers, smartphones, other gadgets draining juice.
+Each person, emitting 100 watts, like light globes, crushing Vegas’s AC system, 1.3 BILLION watts raising the heat.
+TVs, computers, smartphones, and other gadgets draining juice.
 AC maxing out at Las Vegas Convention Center.

 CES heat won’t melt cell towers and mobile gear.
 Root Metrics and PC Mag say plenty of voice and data pipes for everyone’s smartphones, laptops, netbooks, ultra’s, pads–20 pounds of gear.

 Verizon, leading pack like wolves.
 AT&T madly deploying LTE broadband.
-Sprint, T-Mobile equally confident.
-TM staff cartwheeling on hot pavement; AT&T, like the Borg, no longer assimilating them.
+Sprint and T-Mobile are equally confident.
+TM staff cartwheeling on the hot pavement; AT&T, like the Borg, no longer assimilating them.
 They will comply.

 Andrew Eisner of Retrievo fame cools feet with good pair of shoes.
 Enjoying walking exhibit floors, eyes searching for hidden companies sporting little-known products.
 Attendees fixated on 55″ OLED TV’s, $8,000 + tax.
 Rich folks planning to take some home.

-Gadgets lying on floor never making it to market.
+Gadgets lying on the floor never making it to market.
 Manufacturers testing exotic products, like rare parrots, 50% dying a quick death.
-CES,, largest testing zone for consumer acceptance.
+CES, is the largest testing zone for consumer acceptance.

-Coke, Mercedes, Colgate-Palmolive, e-Trade, Timex big-wigs meet behind closed doors.
+Coke, Mercedes, Colgate-Palmolive, e-Trade, and Timex big-wigs meet behind closed doors.
 Consumer electronics firms making media deals.
-Marshall McLuhan rolling in grave pondering “medium is the message.”
+Marshall McLuhan rolled in grave pondering “the medium is the message.”